Greensboro, NC Personal Injury Attorney

 When someone is injured in an accident, the damages from that may go well beyond the physical pain of what happened.
 It may even go well beyond the short-term financial costs of medical bills and lost wages.
 The ultimate damage can be mor far-reaching than even the injured party can see.
 When the accident happened because another party was negligent, then a personal injury lawsuit is the appropriate recourse.
-And we can help.
+Our experienced Greensboro, NC personal injury attorneys can help.

 Our Greensboro personal injury lawyer has been practicing law going back to 1997 and founded Roupas Law Firm in 2005.
 Attorney Tom Roupas takes pride in delivering sound legal counsel in a timely and efficient manner.
-Attorney Roupas and the staff take further pride in the rigor of their due diligence and the ferocity with which they fight for their clients.
+Our team of experienced Greensboro personal injury attorneys take further pride in the rigor of their due diligence and the ferocity with which they fight for their clients.
 From our Greensboro office, Roupas Law Firm serves all of Guilford County and throughout Alamance, Rockingham, and Randolph counties.

 How to Prove Negligence in North Carolina